murex/EventStormingJournal/_posts/2022-02-22-step-by-step-guide-to-run-your-big-picture-event-storming.markdown

 ## 5. Sorting Domain Events

 This is when Event Storming really starts.
-Simply ask participants to sort the events chronologically.
+Simply **ask participants to sort the events chronologically**.

 The goal is to represent the workflow on the design board.
 During the previous generation phase, people worked alone to write any event they could think of.
 This is going to change!
 They&#39;ll now need to speak to each other to sort the events.